 - Skippers Hill's Child Protection (Safeguarding) Policy. - The procedures published by East Sussex Local Safeguarding Children's Board (an online manual can be found at http://pansussexscb.proceduresonline.com/index.htm) - The nature and seriousness of the suspicion or complaint.
 Any complaint involving serious harm or a serious criminal offence will always be referred to the Duty and Assessment Team, the LADO (if the person under suspicion is in a position of trust) and the police without further investigation within the school. - The wishes of the pupil, who has complained, provided that the pupil is of sufficient understanding and maturity and properly informed.
-However, parental consent is not required for referrals to statutory agencies.
-This may be the necessary course of action after all appropriate consultation. - The wishes of parents, provided they have no interest which is in conflict with the pupil's best interests and that they are properly informed.
-Again, any person can make the referral to statutory agencies, and this does not require parental consent. - Any concern that disclosing information to parents would put a child at risk.
-There may be some circumstances where it is not appropriate to seek consent, because the individual cannot give consent, or it is not reasonable to obtain consent, or because to gain consent would put a child's or young person's safety at risk - Duties of confidentiality, so far as applicable. - The lawful rights and interests of the school community as a whole including its employees and its insurers.
+However, there may be times, if the pupil is suffering or is a risk of suffering significant harm, when the situation is so serious that decisions may need to be taken, after all appropriate consultation, that override a pupil's wishes.
+The welfare of the child is paramount. - The wishes of parents, provided they have no interest which is in conflict with the pupil's best interests and that they are properly informed.
+Again, it may be necessary, after all appropriate consultation, to override parental wishes in some circumstances. - Any concern from the DSL that disclosing information to parents would put a child at risk.
+In this case, he or she will take further advice from the relevant professionals before making a decision to disclose. - Duties of confidentiality, so far as applicable. - The lawful rights and interests of the school community as a whole including its employees and its insurers.